andreasebbehoj/ebbehoej.dk/content/post/loading-a-lot-of-data-in-stata/index.md

 2. Loop over files to import and append each file
 3. Export final data set

-You can download the csv- and Stata Do-file from the example [here](https://github.com/andreasebbehoj/ebbehoej.dk/tree/master/content/post/loading-a-lot-of-data-in-stata/Example) if you want to run it yourself.
+You can download the csv- and Stata Do-file from the example [here](https://github.com/andreasebbehoj/stata-examples/tree/master/Importing%20multiple%20csv%20files) if you want to run it yourself.

 ### Data structure
 Each patient had 2 csv-files that each looked somewhat like this:

 {{< figure src="id_data.png" title="example csv file (obviously, it is just gibberish and not real patient data)" lightbox="true" >}}
 Note, that number of rows or columns doesn't matter.
-However, for this code to work each column must represent a variable (preferly with variable name in first row) and each row represent an observation (which is the most common data structure).
+However, for this code to work each column must represent a variable (preferably with variable name in first row) and each row represent an observation (which is the most common data structure).
 Importing files with other data structures is a story for another day.

 All csv-files were stored in a single folder and systematically named: [ID number]-data-1.csv and [ID number]-data-2.csv:
 {{< figure src="filelist.png" title="Data structure in folder" lightbox="true" >}}